Skip to content

 1.2-REG-01 — Registration surface enumeration completeness

 • Objective.
-Confirm that the cycle enumerated every registration surface that can host or anchor an AI agent identity in the declared sovereign cloud.
+Confirm that the cycle enumerated every registration surface that can host or anchor an AI agent identity in the tenant.

 • Pre-conditions.
 PRE-01, PRE-03, PRE-05, PRE-06, PRE-07 PASS.